openebs/openebs/CONTRIBUTING.md

 - Join us at [Slack](https://openebsslacksignup.herokuapp.com/)
  	 - Already signed up?
 Head to our discussions at [#openebs-users](https://openebs-community.slack.com/messages/openebs-users/)

 ## Contributing to Source Code & Bug Fixes

 Provide PRs with appropriate tags for bug fixes or enhancements to the source code.
 For a list of tags that could be used, see [this]((./contribute/labels-of-issues.md)).

-- For contributing to K8s demo, please refer to this [document](./contribute/CONTRIBUTING-TO-K8S-DEMO.md).
+* For contributing to K8s demo, please refer to this [document](./contribute/CONTRIBUTING-TO-K8S-DEMO.md).
+	- For checking out how OpenEBS works with K8s, refer to this [document](./k8s/README.md)
 - For contributing to Kubernetes OpenEBS Provisioner, please refer to this [document](./contribute/CONTRIBUTING-TO-KUBERNETES-OPENEBS-PROVISIONER.md).
+- For contributing to CI and e2e, refer to this [document](./contribute/CONTRIBUTING-TO-CI-AND-E2E.md)

 Refer to this [document](./contribute/design/code-structuring.md) for more information on code structuring and guidelines to follow on the same.